1.0 Policy Purpose

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

 University Human Resources, the Payroll Office, and Brown University Departments: Responsible for ensuring all employees are paid in accordance with federal and state laws and paying employees for all Hours Worked.